PrefectHQ/prefect-background-task-examples/README.md

 signups and a Flask application that handles image uploads.
 Each example is self-contained, can be run locally, and includes automated tests.

-## Why Prefect instead of Celery or arq?
+## Why Prefect for Background Tasks?

-If you are familiar with tools like Celery and arq, Prefect offers a similar Pythonic interface for defining and running tasks, paired with a robust set of features:
+If you are familiar with Python background task tools like Celery, RQ, and arq, Prefect offers a similar Pythonic interface for defining and running tasks, paired with a robust set of features:

 - Support for asynchronous and synchronous Python